SAP/gigya-swift-sdk/GigyaTfa/README.md

 })
 ```
 ## Push TFA
+​
 The push TFA feature allows you to secure your login using push notifications to any registered devices.

-RBA - Push Notifications
+​
 ### Enable Push TFA
+​

-In order to use push TFA you need to add the following line to your `AppDelegate.swift`:
+In order to use push TFA you need to add the following line to your *AppDelegate.swift*:
+​
 ```
 GigyaTfa.shared.registerForRemoteNotifications()
 ```
 ## The Push TFA Flow
+​
 ### Opt-In process
+​
 In order for a client to opt-in to use the push TFA feature you will need to add the option to opt-in after the user have successfully logged in.
+​
 ```
 GigyaTfa.shared.OptiInPushTfa { (result) in
    switch result {